Updated October, 2020

 Those light sources are used in both studio and outdoor photography.
 Also, sometimes photographers use a combined setup when strobe and continuous light complement each other.

-Additionally setting source of continuous light (pilot light) on a strobe device.
+Additionally, set the source of continuous light (pilot light) on a strobe device.
 Pilot lamp is used to illuminate the subject, improve focusing, pre-assessment of light casting and shadows.

-1. Lighting equipment.
+1. Lighting equipment